Weekly Tech Help Appointments

 Sign up for a tech help appointment with the following form.
 Appointment availability is limited.
 Erik, our Adult Services Librarian, will follow up with you to schedule the next available appointment time you've requested.

-Guided Meditation - Every Tuesday at 3 PM
+Guided Somatic Mindfulness Meditations - Every Tuesday at 3 PM

 Book Writers Group - First and Third Wednesday at 6PM